 Read True Local Stories

-This family was lucky to not be harmed.
-Sadly, the web reveals far worse when you think your dog walker is like your Uber driver.
-Just google the words Wag! lost dog or Wag! theft to learn what happened to many families who used the Wag!
+These families were lucky to be unharmed.
+The web reveals far worse when you think your dog walker is like your Uber driver.
+Just search Wag! hurt dog, Wag! lost dog or Wag! theft to learn what happened to good families who used the Wag!
 App to book a dog walker.